SerNet/verinice-veo/.gitlab/issue_templates/ContentDeploymentTemplateEN.md

 - [ ] `TALOS-ONPREM-REFERENCE` deployment was handed over to Ops-Team
 - [ ] `...`

-## __DEV: Create domains from domain template in develop/staging environments:__

-1. __Limit to these clients:__ `ALL WITH PREVIOUS DOMAIN FROM SAME TEMPLATE` (default)
-1. [ ] DEV: Upload DT into specified environments
-1. [ ] DEV: Upload FTB into specified environments
-1. [ ] DEV: Create domains in specified environments
-1. [ ] DEV: Migrate clients in specified environments

 # Created Artifacts after successful creation

 - Domain template: `URL-TO-GIT-RESOURCE`